ha-p-e/redux-like/README.md

 ```

 It allows function components to access state through props easily, without the need for hooks.
 Hooks can often encourage code that couples state, logic, and effects with components, which reduces maintainability.

+Instead of typical prop drilling, child props are passed to through a parents as a prop creation function.
+This decouples parent components with changes to child props.